Britain hails new optimism about Brexit deal for financial services

 Nevertheless, banks, insurers and asset managers are already moving staff to new hubs in the EU to be sure of maintaining links with customers there, regardless of what is agreed in trading terms.

-Some EU policymakers fear that Britain will ease rules for banks in a bid to keep London as a dominant global financial center after Britain leaves the EU next March.
+Some EU policymakers fear that Britain will ease rules for banks in a bid to keep London as a dominant global financial centre after Britain leaves the EU next March.

 Glen dismissed talk of a “race to the bottom”, a move that would make it much harder for Britain to secure access to the EU’s financial market.